 Alix Renudson, P.Eng., the company’s co-founder and former professional reservoir engineer spoke to 2P News about the genesis of the idea.
 “So one day I was complaining to Mikael about a Hula donut that I had bought for $3.75 that was average in size but lighter than a feather.
 I joked that this thing must have 95% porosity.
 And BOOM!!
 That’s when the light bulb went off for us!”

 According to the PKD’s investment prospectus, the company hand-crafts doughnuts at midnight for the following day using a series of secret recipes that result in doughnuts of varying shapes defined by zero-edge pinch-outs and porosities that do not exceed 35% (to maintain a good ‘mouth feel and bite’).
 The baked products are then fed through a secondary diagenetic process that introduces faults, unnatural fracturing, and in the process forms varying horizontal and vertical permeabilities.

-PKD plans to have its grand opening on the May long weekend and it will hit the streets with 2 food trucks serving up the 3 marquee offerings described below.
+PKD plans to have its grand opening on the May long weekend and it will hit the streets with 2 food trucks serving up the 3 marquee offerings.

-The unconventional cake in this donut initially has zero porosity and permeability.
-But once frozen, a metal tube with 4 to 6 stages is forced into the middle of the piece before a 200 centipoise apple sauce containing spherical proppant sprinkles is forced into the nozzle in excess of the frozen sponge parting pressure.
-This results in a stimulated sponge volume whose spaces contains the delicious fresh apple filling.
+The unconventional cake in this doughnut initially has zero porosity and permeability.
+But once frozen, a metal tube with 4 to 6 entry-point stages is forced into the middle of the piece before a 200 centipoise apple sauce containing spherical proppant sprinkles is forced into the nozzle in excess of the frozen sponge’s formation parting pressure.
+This results in a stimulated sponge volume whose fractured voids contain the delicious fresh apple filling.